 In accordance with current Peruvian tax legislation, non-domiciled individuals are taxed only on their Peruvian source income.
-In general terms, income obtained by non-domiciled individuals for services rendered in our country is subject to income tax at a rate of 30% on a gross basis, unless a Double Taxation Avoidance Agreement (DTA) is applicable.
-Currently, Peru has signed DTA with the Andean Community, Chile, Canada, Brazil, Portugal, Switzerland, Mexico and South Korea.
+In general terms, income obtained by nondomiciled individuals for services rendered in our country is subject to income tax at a rate of 30% on a gross basis, unless a Double Taxation Avoidance Agreement (DTA) is applicable.
+Currently, Peru has signed DTA with the Andean Community, Chile, Canada, Brazil, Portugal, Switzerland, Mexico and South Korea, and has also signed a DTA with Japan (Supreme Decree No 60-2020 ratifying Supreme Resolution No 091-2020-RE referring to the agreement between Peru and Japan to avoid double taxation)

-For the purposes of technical assistance services or digital services provided by non-domiciled subjects in favor of domiciled subjects, the place of provision of such services will be indistinct and in all cases will be subject to income tax at a rate of 15% and 30% on gross basis, respectively, as long as the application of the DTA does not apply, and therefore no withholding would be applied.
+For the purposes of technical assistance services or digital services provided by nondomiciled subjects in favor of domiciled subjects, the place of provision of such services will be indistinct and in all cases will be subject to income tax at a rate of 15% and 30% on gross basis, respectively, as long as the application of the DTA does not apply, and therefore no withholding would be applied.
 The rate applicable to technical assistance services will be 15%, provided that the requirements set forth in the Income Tax Law are met.
 As indicated in the previous paragraph, the withholding rate in these cases may vary or even the withholding may not be applicable if the provisions of a DTA in force are used.